 The bag in our review that is most similar to The North Face Surge II Transit is The North Face Recon, which won our Editors' Choice Award.
 However, the Surge II Transit finished second, and comes highly recommended by our testers.
 It is about three liters larger than the Recon, with more pockets and compartments.
-We thought it was slightly less versatile and slightly less comfortable than the Recon, mostly because of its larger size and fewer external pockets.
-It was easily one of the most water resistant backpacks we tested, although we have to say that we weren't huge fans of its style, but be your own judge.
+We thought it was slightly less versatile and somewhat less comfortable than the Recon, mostly because of its larger size and fewer external pockets.
+It was easily one of the most water resistant backpacks we tested, although we have to say that we weren't huge fans of its style, judge for yourself.

 This pack can hold lots of things, getting it done at the coffeeshop.